Vance Heafner: Early life

-Heafner was born in Charlotte, North Carolina.
+In 1954, Heafner was born in Charlotte, North Carolina.
 He was the son of professional golfer Clayton Heafner and Mary Ellen Allen.
 The family moved to Cary, North Carolina where he attended Cary Elementary School and Cary High School.

+Amateur career

-He attended North Carolina State University and was a three-time All-American member of the golf team.
-Heafner played on the 1977 Walker Cup team, winning all three of his matches to help lead the U.S. to victory, and turned professional in 1978.
+Heafner attended North Carolina State University and was a three-time All-American member of the golf team.
+Heafner played on the 1977 Walker Cup team winning all three of his matches to help lead the U.S. to victory.

-Career
+Professional career

-Heafner played in 266 events on the PGA Tour from 1978–1988, making the cut 157 times.
+In 1978, Heafner turned professional.
+He played in 266 events on the PGA Tour from 1978–1988, making the cut 157 times.
 He had 20 top-10 finishes including a win at the 1981 Walt Disney World National Team Championship with playing partner Mike Holland.

-Heafner played some on the Nationwide Tour toward the end of his regular career years.
+Heafner played some on the PGA Tour's developmental tour toward the end of his regular career years.
 His best finish in that venue is a T-14 at the 1994 NIKE Carolina Classic.
 After reaching the age of 50 in August 2004, he began to play on the Champions Tour in selected events.
 His best finish was a T-34 at the 2006 SAS Championship.

-Heafner resided in North Carolina; he was Director of Golf at the Prestonwood Country Club in Cary, and most recently a teaching pro at Wildwood Golf Club in Raleigh.
+Heafner was Director of Golf at the Prestonwood Country Club in Cary, North Carolina.
+Most recently a teaching pro at Wildwood Golf Club in Raleigh, North Carolina.

+Personal life

+During his final years, Heafner resided in Raleigh, North Carolina.
+He died in 2012.